There is a great hiking trail from the west side of the Kinaskan Lake campground, that follows the lake shore. Makes a great dog walking spot!

 Eagle at Kinaskan Lake, British Columbia

-Eagle giving us the evil eye, perched high above Kinaskan Lake on
+Eagle giving us the evil eye, perched high above Kinaskan Lake along

 the Cassiar Highway

-Back on Cassiar Highway heading north, the paint lines quickly disappeared.
+Back on Cassiar Highway heading north, the paint lines disappeared.

 Cassiar northbound between Kinaskan Lake and the Stikine River